The flight to Lukla is considered one of the most dangerous and flights in the world.

 I reached behind to grab Dave’s knee with my sweaty palm.
 I clenched his leg and thought to myself, “Well at least if we crash we will be together”

-My mind wandered and I went through all the times I had been rude, complained or was short with people during our travels.
+My mind wandered and I went through all the times I had been rude, complained, or was short with people during our travels.
 I worried that Karma was coming to bite me in the ass.
-Maybe I should have given that guy some extra Rupees, maybe I should have stopped to buy that necklace from that sweet vendor.
-Why didn’t I tip that waiter more money and why was I short with the guy trying to sell me something on the street.
-I vowed to be a better person.
-I had not been sensitive enough to people’s situations and what right did I have to survive and go home to my comfortable life in Canada while so many people are suffering in this world?
+I vowed to be a better person if I survived this flight.
 Seriously, I thought about these things.

-When we landed, the jolly Sherpa laughed and clapped his hands and I knew then that we were on a flight that made even the most frequent fliers of the Himalayas shake in their boots.
+When we landed, the jolly Sherpa laughed and clapped his hands.
+I knew then that we were on a flight that made even the most frequent fliers of the Himalayas shake in their boots.

 The sun was shining bright and it was warm and breezy in Kathmandu.
-We had been cold for two weeks on the Everest Base Camp Trek and had forgotten how warm it was at a lower altitude.
+We had been cold for two weeks and had forgotten how warm it was at a lower altitude.